 The Chicago Board of Options Exchange (CBOE) provides daily measures of volatility for the S&P 500 (VIX) and for the Nasdaq 100 (VXN).
-Both volatility indicators had remained at fairly low levels until recently, but now are approaching, or have exceeded, last fall's levels.
+Both volatility indicators declined sharply after the September 21 lows, but remain at levels as high as they were when the markets slumped in the spring.